 By 1998, Busch was running full-time on the NASCAR Featherlite Southwest Tour.
 He earned rookie of the year honors that season with one victory and promptly won the series championship in 1999 with six victories.

 During that championship-winning season, Busch's skill attracted the attention of successful NASCAR team owner Jack Roush, who decided to host driver auditions for a team he fielded in the NASCAR Camping World Truck Series.
-The auditions were informally known as “The Gong Show,” and Roush invited Busch to participate.
+The auditions were informally known as “The Gong Show” and Roush invited Busch to participate.
 In a pivotal moment in Busch's life, he won the audition and started competing for Roush in 2000.
 It ended up being a whirlwind year.

 Busch started the 2000 season by scoring a second-place finish in the season-opening Camping World Truck Series race at Daytona (Fla.)
 International Speedway.
 He scored his first Truck Series win July 1 at The Milwaukee Mile and then added three more victories before the year was out, including two from the pole.
 In his rookie season, Busch finished second in the championship standings.

 Although it was only one season, Roush saw all he needed to know that Busch was a star.
 Less than a year after hiring him to race in the Camping World Truck Series, Roush announced that Busch would succeed Chad Little as driver of his No. 97 car in the Sprint Cup Series.
 Barely a year removed from running Late Models on the Featherlite Southwest Tour, Busch was racing the No. 97 car in NASCAR's elite division.
-Busch took over for Little in the final seven races of the 2000 season as he prepared for his full Sprint Cup season in 2001.
+Busch took over for Little in the final seven races of 2000 as he prepared for a full Sprint Cup season in 2001.

 At just 22, Busch entered the 2001 Sprint Cup season as a rookie competing with the best drivers in the world.
 Busch didn't make it to victory lane that year, but moments of brilliance flashed, including a pole-winning effort at Darlington (S.C.)
 Raceway and a fifth-place finish in the Brickyard 400 at Indianapolis Motor Speedway.